-Figure 9- FQDN hierarchy for MNO (left) and FQDN hierarchy for non-MNO (right)
+Figure 10- FQDN hierarchy for MNO (left) and FQDN hierarchy for non-MNO (right)

 The N32-c handshake procedure as in 3GPP TS 33.501 [19] contains a mTLS handshake.
-In order for TLS server (rSEPP) to always return the correct public key certificate to the TLS client (iSEPP) the TLS Server Name Indication (SNI) parameter <ref to rfc6066> shall always be included and shall only contain the well-known SEPP FQDN sepp.5gc.mnc<MNC>.mcc<MCC>.3gppnetwork.org of the PLMN id for where the N32-c connection is going to be established.
-The SNI parameter must be supported by the HTTP stack and must not lead to HTTP errors.
+In order for TLS server (rSEPP) to always return the correct public key certificate to the TLS client (iSEPP) the TLS client shall always include the (non well-known) SEPP server FQDN in the TLS Server Name Indication (SNI) parameter.
+For the avoidance of doubt, the SNI shall not contain the well-known SEPP FQDN.

 GSMA PRD IR.21 [56] will specify the IP subnets where the to be discovered SEPPs will fall in.
-This makes sure that IP connectivity can be set-up between MNO SEPPs without additional IP firewall modifications
+This makes sure that IP connectivity can be set-up between MNO SEPPs without additional IP firewall modifications of the responding SEPP in subsequent N32-f requests' apiRoot.
+This also applies to cases where the initially contacted SEPP redirects to another SEPP (see section 4.5.3).